 The first thing you notice when you get to Ostuni by bike is its inverted cone shape, all white and dominated by the imposing Cathedral.

-And for a cyclist, careful and scrupulous to the little things by nature, it is easy to see that the beauty of the town is at one with the surrounding landscape, that one that you have to cross to reach it, because traveling for the cyclist is not to experience the goal, but the path that you follow, to be fully enjoyed pedaling after pedaling.
+And for a cyclist, careful and scrupulous to the little things by nature, it is easy to see that the beauty of the town is at one with the surrounding landscape, that one that you have to cross to reach it: traveling for the cyclist is not just about reaching the goal, but it's how to reach it, it is the route to enjoy fully pedalling after pedalling.

 It was the Greek Kale Polis, today's the "Città Bella" (beautiful city).

 Cycling along 17th-century stone bridge with 12 arches you reach the historic center on an island.
 Not much is left of the high Aragonese walls, but this is fine with us, because a bike tour along the scenic road on the walls offers beautiful scenery on the Ionian Sea and on the Island of St. Andrea, where its lighthouse stands out.